yh-alice-chen/Customers-and-Products-Analysis/README.md

 These findings imply that specific product lines have a consistent consumer demand that outpaces current inventory levels.
 The Classic Cars line, being most represented, may indicate a strong market trend or a collector's demand driving sales.
 The presence of motorcycles, vintage cars, and planes suggests varied consumer interests, catering to both practical uses and specialty hobbies.

 #### Recommendations
-- Inventory Replenishment: Prioritise restocking the high-demand classic cars and motorcycles to prevent potential sales loss due to inventory shortages.
+- Inventory Replenishment: Prioritise restocking the high-demand, especially classic cars and motorcycles to prevent potential sales loss due to inventory shortages.
 - Marketing Strategies: Develop targeted marketing campaigns that cater to the interests of collectors and enthusiasts, particularly for the classic cars and motorcycles categories.
 - Product Diversification: Evaluate the potential for expanding the planes and vintage cars product lines to meet niche market demands.
 - Sales Forecasting: Implement improved sales forecasting methods to anticipate inventory needs better and prevent similar low-stock scenarios in the future.